uzh-dqbm-cmi/fragmentstein/README.md

 # Fragmentstein
 version 2023.04
-Creating a BAM files from non-sensitive fragments data (i.e. FinaleDB frag.tsv.bgz file) using sequences extracted from a reference genome.
+Creating a BAM files from non-sensitive fragments data (FinaleDB frag.tsv.bgz or fragment coordinate bed, bedpe files) using sequences extracted from a reference genome.

 ## Contents